 An increase in the number of PoB on board of Passenger ships and Ro-Ro/ Passenger ships can be observed.
-The number of PoB on board of Passenger ships in week 40 (28 September - 04 October) was even higher compared to the same weeks in 2019.

 There are no changes to the number of Persons on Board for cargo ships (bulk carriers, oil tankers, container ships, etc.), as safe manning needs to be ensured.